rafaelune/jira-transitions/README.md

 Make sure you have access results to the filter query before executing this script.

 ## How to Run
-First you need to generate a Personal Access Token in Jira.
+1. First you need to generate a Personal Access Token in Jira.
+2. Then change the constant values for the PERSONAL_TOKEN and set the url for your JIRA_SERVER in the jira-transitions.py script.

-Then execute the following script.
+3. Finally execute the following script.
 ```
 $ python jira-transitions.py -f <output-filename> -q <JIRA-filter-query>
 ```